tendermint/atom_one/README.md

 ## Rule 17.
 Updates to the Cosmos Hub

-New updates to the hub should be broken down into independent components and discussed/proposed separately with adequate time between, regardless of any omnibus whitepaper.
+New updates to the Cosmos Hub should be broken down into independent components and discussed/proposed separately with adequate time between, regardless of any omnibus whitepaper.

 ## Rule 18.
 The Implementation

-The hub should not have any VM functionality, but be plainly implemented in a single garbage collected language as reference (namely Go; and other clients can implement it all in another language like Rust).
+The Cosmos Hub shall not have any VM functionality, but shall be plainly implemented in a single garbage collected language as reference (namely Go);
+and other clients may implement all or portions of the stack in another language like Rust.

-The only cryptographic assumptions used by the Cosmos Hub including its consensus shall be Ed25519 and Secp256k1 elliptic curves, and RIPEMD160 and SHA256 hash functions.
+The only cryptographic assumptions allowed to be used by the Cosmos Hub including its consensus protocol shall be Ed25519 and Secp256k1 elliptic curves, and RIPEMD160 and SHA256 hash functions.

 No zero-knowledge proof systems may be adopted on the Cosmos Hub even if they are composed of the approved primitives.